SamapriyaTrivedi/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 ## Project Introduction
 The script run_analysis.R uses the data.table package for renaming column and reading in files.
 It performs 5 major steps including:

-1)  Merges the training and the test sets to create one data set.
+1)  Merging the training and the test sets to create one data set.

-2)  Extracts only the measurements on the mean and standard deviation for each measurement.
+2)  Extracting only the measurements on the mean and standard deviation for each measurement.

-3)  Uses descriptive activity names to name the activities in the data set.
-Match each number in the y_data column with activity_labels.txt.
+3)  Using descriptive activity names to name the activities in the data set

-4)  Appropriately labels the data set with descriptive variable names.
-Rename the column of y_data and subject_data, instead of using the default name given by R.
+4)  Appropriately labeling the data set with descriptive activity names.

-5)  From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5)  Creating a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Final 'Tidy Data'
 The final tidy data is produced inside the run_analysis.R and this data is stored as text filed 'tidydata.txt'.